geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A playful escort thro' the watry realm.*

 Panaria's isle a milder aspect wore,
-And vines and olives cloth'd the fertile shore ;
+And vines and olives cloth'd the fertile shore;
 But Lisca's rock in native grandeur stood,
-And three small islands break the foaming flood ;
+And three small islands break the foaming flood;
 When here, in number great, and great in size,
 The Xiphias' shoals the admiring knight surprize, Their pointed horns a pearly lustre gave,
-And shone like silver thro' the sparkling wave ; 390
+And shone like silver thro' the sparkling wave; 390

 Emerging from Messina's streights they steer,
 In Genoa's seas to pass the vernal year.*